-A Christmas Checklist To Help With Your Holiday Decorating + A Free Printable Timeline
+A Christmas Decorating Checklist + A Free Printable Timeline

 | |

-My 3 week Christmas checklist planner will allow you to create a festive home by breaking the process down into manageable steps.
+My Christmas checklist planner is designed to allow you to start the decorating process whenever you like.
+You’ll be able to create a festive home by breaking the process down into manageable steps.

 Start whenever you like, but if you’re someone who prefers to wait until after Thanksgiving day to start your holiday decorating, the goal of following this Christmas timeline is to have your home fully decorated and festive in 3 weeks!

 I’ve broken the Christmas Checklist into weekly doable planning assignments.
-It’s designed to start whenever you like and will help you completely festive’fy your home so that when you reach the end, all your holiday decorations will be in place and you won’t feel stressed out!
+It’s designed so that no matter when you start, all your holiday decorations will be in place and you won’t feel stressed out!

 WEEK 1:

-• Review what’s already in your Christmas stash.
+• Review and take stock of what’s already in your Christmas stash.

-• In addition to holiday decor items, don’t forget to include any crafting items and things like ornament hangers, extension cords, timers, stocking hangers, Command Strip hooks and pipe cleaners or floral wire.
+• In addition to holiday decor items, don’t forget to include any crafting items and things like ornament hangers, extension cords, timers, stocking hangers, Command Strip hooks, pipe cleaners, or floral wire.

-• This is also a good time to make sure your Christmas tree stand is in good repair, make sure all of your Christmas lights are working and to purge your collection and donate or sell items that you no longer want to use.
+• This is also a good time to make sure your Christmas tree stand is in good repair, make sure all of your Christmas lights are working, purge your collection, and donate or sell items that you no longer want to use.

 A VERY MERRY CHRISTMAS KITCHEN